Media Specialist: Lori McCarthy

 Media Assistant: Sandra Paige

-The media center has scanners, a SmartBoard, TV's, overhead projectors, VCR's, DVD players, LCD projectors, video cameras, digital cameras and a laminator.
+The media center has a scanner, a SmartBoard, overhead projectors, DVD players, LCD projectors, video cameras, digital cameras and a laminator.

 Media Center Policies